Start your career in Health Care

 The Health Care Assistant Programs at Mississippi Delta Community College are approved by the Mississippi Department of Health (Bureau of Health Facilities Licensure & certification): 570 East Woodrow Wilson Drive, Jackson, MS 39215.
 (601) 364-2717.

-Professional Licensure/Certification Requirements
+Professional Licensure/Certification

 The Health Care Assistant programs at MDCC is a Mississippi State Approved Nurse Aide training program that meets the educational requirements of Nurse Aide certification in the state of Mississippi, and qualifies completers to take the NNAAP exam (a national examination for certification).
-Please note nursing licensure/certification vary from state to state.

-Health Care Assistant Check Sheet
+Health Care Assistant Program Course Check Sheet Link